SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * How much time do you plan to invest in the project before, during, and after the Summer of Code?

     We expect full time \~35h per week during GSoC.
-    If you plan to take any vacations over the summer or if you have exams or any other commitments, let us know about it here.
+    If you plan to take any vacations over the summer or if you have exams or any other commitments (like an internship), let us know about it here.

 ## You the programmer

 In your project proposal let us know about your programming experience.
 Don't worry if you don't know much about SunPy or git/GitHub.
 Many of our students start fresh on these topics and we will teach you what you need to know.

-* What platform do you use to code?

 * What is your experience with programming?